October is here, and for many people that means one thing: weird road trips!

 Winchester Mystery House

 As the legend goes, Sara Winchester, heir to the Winchester fortune which was made on the sale of the famous line of guns, built the home – and then build addition after addition after crazy addition, all in an effort to stave away the ghosts of those killed by Winchester weapons.

 Whether or not that story is actually true is a matter of debate, but what IS true is that the house is truly bizarre, with doors and staircases that lead nowhere, hidden rooms, and all sorts of high strangeness.

 One of the things the region is known for is ghost towns.
 When you think of ghost towns you might imagine you’d have to venture deep into the desert to find one, but Drawbridge, still a thriving town in the 1920s, is an exception.

 With a short walk down some train tracks you can see the shell of what once was.
 The closest easy way to see Drawbridge is via hiking the Mallard Slough trail in the Don Edwards Wildlife Refuge.
-Here’s more current information and some video footage of the town.

 If you’ve ever driven down Quito Road in Saratoga, you’ve probably noticed something unusual: speed limit signs with odd limits like 22mph and 19mph.
 It’s a little strange!

 The signs have been up since the 1970s and went up after a rash of bad accidents on the road.
 They’re designed to get your attention – and they work!
 And no worries, the signs are not enshrined in the law.
 They are advisory limits, not mandatory limits.

 A Toys R Us?
 Really?
 Yes, really!
 This is no ordinary toy store.
 Supposedly, it’s haunted by the ghost of a man called John who was a preacher and ranch hand from the 1880s.
 He died by axe.
 Ouch!